-Jason Hanold, CEO and managing partner of Hanold Associates, discusses how to navigate the tricky waters of Bonus Season and it’s effect on executive recruiting.
+Jason Hanold, CEO and Co-Managing Partner of Hanold Associates, discusses how to navigate the tricky waters of Bonus Season and it’s effect on executive recruiting.

 Companies look at year-end bonus season, roughly December through when the books are closed in March, as a time to reward employees, especially if business was good for the year.

 Pretty simple, right?
 Employers feel good about sharing the wealth with their top performers and the employees, in turn, are grateful and loyal.

 Not really.
 In fact, the end of the calendar year is one of the best times to recruit top executives because bonuses are sometimes seen as too little and/or too late by employees.
 In turn, that inspires executives to start looking around and be receptive to conversations with recruiters.